Financial-Times/o-business-card/README.md

 # o-business-card [![Build Status](https://travis-ci.org/Financial-Times/o-business-card.svg?branch=master)](https://travis-ci.org/Financial-Times/o-business-card)

-Render contact information about a FT employee (e.g. name, email, Twitter handle...).
+Render contact information about a FT employee (e.g. name, email, Twitter handle…).

 To render a business card, you just need to pass a JSON to the template with that person's details.
 Here's a list of all possible values (it can be extended):